-While Scotsman Alexander Graham Bell receives much of the historical credit for inventing the telephone, there are at least three others who have legitimate claims to having pioneered the innovation that would change the world.
+While Scotsman Alexander Graham Bell receives much of the historical credit for inventing the telephone, there are a few others who have legitimate claims to having pioneered the innovation that would change the world.
 Here are their stories…

 Alexander Graham Bell

 The Scottish-born inventor is largely credited with spawning the era of voice communications.
 On March 10, 1876, he famously made the first recognised phone call to his assistant in an adjacent room, uttering the words: "Mr. Watson, come here, I want you."

 Bell’s patents spread far and wide, including in the UK where he set up The Telephone Company Ltd in 1878 as a rival to BT’s forerunner, the GPO’s telegraph network.
 Of course, the UK’s telephone network would eventually be nationalised, coming under Post Office control in 1911.
 In the United States, Bell’s company lives on as the gigantic phone, internet and TV provider called AT&T.

 Bell’s claim to the invention has been disputed since he filed the patent in 1876.
 In Italy, Antonio Meucci is known as “the official inventor of the telephone”, something that’s was recognised by the US Congress in 2002, 113 years after his death.

 Meucci began developing a ‘talking telegraph’ as far back as 1849 and had developed a working device by 1860.

 He filed a caveat patent (because he couldn’t afford the $250 for a full patent) on his invention in 1871, but, poverty stricken, he was unable to renew it.

 Meucci tried to strike a deal with Western Union who ‘lost his equipment’ and went on to sign an accord with Bell two years later.
 Meucci sued, but died penniless before the case was concluded.